Get the Tata Capital App to apply for Loans & manage your account. Download Now

 3. Compare different options: Don’t hesitate to get loan quotes from several lenders.
 Comparing interest rates and loan terms can help you spot offers that don’t make sense.

 4. Report anything fishy: The government has been taking measures to stop illegal moneylending practices in India.
-So, if you suspect a lender is using unfair tactics, report them to the relevant authorities immediately.
+So, if you suspect that a lender is using unfair tactics, report them to the relevant authorities immediately.

 Loan sharking has been a concern for ages now.
 Most people believe that illegal money lending is restricted to rural areas, but that is not the case.
-With many unlawful money lending apps also emerging recently, more people are prone to being loan sharking victims than ever before.
+With many unlawful money lending apps also emerging recently, more people are prone to being loan-sharking victims than ever before.

 Hence, it is always advised to take loans from reputed and trusted financial institutions like Tata Capital.
 With loan transparency, competitive interest rates, and flexible eligibility criteria, Tata Capital ensures your loan process is seamless and safe.
 Apply for a personal loan today!